 IBS, gut health and collagen

-IBS means that there is a disturbance in the way the bowel works and how it feels - sensitive bowel.
+IBS means that there is a disturbance in the way the bowel works and its sensation - sensitive bowel.
 IBS is an abbreviation of the English irritable bowel syndrome, and roughly means irritable or hypersensitive intestine.
 It is also called irritable bowel syndrome and functional bowel disorders.
 Symptoms include cramping, abdominal pain, bloating, gas and diarrhea and constipation.
 IBS is a chronic condition that you have to manage long term.

 Only a few people with IBS have severe symptoms.
 Some people can control their symptoms by managing diet, lifestyle and stress.
 More severe symptoms can be treated with medication and counselling.